Netcracker/KubeMarine/documentation/Installation.md

 After any procedure is completed, a final inventory with all the missing variable values is needed, which is pulled from the finished cluster environment.
-This inventory can be found in the `cluster_finalized.yaml` file in the working directory, and can be passed as a source inventory in future runs of KubeMarine procedures.
+This inventory can be found in the `cluster_finalized.yaml` file in the working directory, and can be passed as a source inventory in future runs of Kubemarine procedures.

-**Note**: The `cluster_finalized.yaml` inventory file is aimed to reflect the current cluster state together with the KubeMarine version using which it is created.
+**Note**: The `cluster_finalized.yaml` inventory file is aimed to reflect the current cluster state together with the Kubemarine version using which it is created.
-This in particular means that the file cannot be directly used with a different KubeMarine version.
+This in particular means that the file cannot be directly used with a different Kubemarine version.
 Though, it still can be migrated together with the managed cluster using the [Kubemarine Migration Procedure](/documentation/Maintenance.md#kubemarine-migration-procedure).

 In the file, you can see not only the compiled inventory, but also some converted values depending on what is installed on the cluster.